gridiron-zone/huddle/x/profiles/spec/02-concepts.md

 To understand it better, the best reference for this would be Twitter's handles: every user has a unique handle that other users can use to tag them.
 For example, Jack Dorsey's Twitter handle is `jack` ([@jack](https://twitter.com/jack) on Twitter).

-If Jack registered a profile inside Desmos, he would probably like to have the same DTag as his Twitter handle: `jack` (which would be referenced as `@jack` inside Desmos too).
+If Jack registered a profile inside Huddle, he would probably like to have the same DTag as his Twitter handle: `jack` (which would be referenced as `@jack` inside Huddle too).

-When creating your profile, make sure you select a DTag that other people can easily remember if you want them to later find you inside Desmos.
+When creating your profile, make sure you select a DTag that other people can easily remember if you want them to later find you inside Huddle.

 Note that you **cannot choose whatever DTag you want**.
 Instead, you should reference the on-chain parameters to make sure that you respect the rules that have been set.
 Such rules might contain a set of characters allowed and/or a min/max length the DTag must adhere to.